 Metastatic Ewing tumors

-Patients who have metastatic disease when they are first diagnosed are harder to treat than patients with localized disease.
-The prognosis is better when the spread of cancer is limited to the lungs, as opposed to when the cancer has spread to other bones or to the bone marrow.
+Patients who clearly have metastatic disease when they are first diagnosed are harder to treat than patients with localized disease.
+The outlook is better when the cancer has only spread to the lungs, as opposed to when the cancer has spread to other bones or to the bone marrow.

-Treatment for metastatic disease is similar in many ways to the treatment for localized disease, but it may be more intense.
+Treating metastatic disease is similar in many ways to treating localized disease.
 Chemotherapy is the first treatment, often using a more intense regimen than would be used if the cancer was localized.
 After a few months, tests such as CT or MRI scans, bone or PET scans, and/or bone marrow biopsies are done to see how the cancer has responded to treatment.

 Doctors at several cancer centers are now studying giving very intensive chemotherapy followed by a stem cell transplant to try to improve the outcome for these patients.
-For more information on this procedure, see the "High-dose chemotherapy and stem cell transplant" section of this document.
+For more on this procedure, see “High-dose chemotherapy and stem cell transplant.”

 Because these tumors can be hard to treat, clinical trials of newer treatments may be a good option in many cases.